dwilson1821/deep-learning-challenge/README.md

 - **Performance**:
   - Initial model accuracy: 72.15%
-  - Optimized model accuracy: X.XX%
+  - Optimized model accuracy: 74.05%

 ### Steps to Increase Model Performance

 - Added more neurons to the first and second hidden layers.
+- Added more hidden layers.
-- Tuned the activation functions and experimented with Leaky ReLU.
+- Tuned the activation functions and experimented with ReLU.
 - Increased the number of epochs for additional training.
-- Adjusted preprocessing bins for categorical data.
+- Utilized Keras-tuner to find a more optimized model.
+- Removed columns for potenial collinearity problem.

 ---

 ## Summary

-The final neural network model achieved an accuracy of **X.XX%** on the test data.
-While the model met [or did not meet] the target accuracy of 75%, several optimization strategies were employed, including feature adjustment and hyperparameter tuning.
+The final neural network model achieved an accuracy of **74.05%** on the test data.
+While the model or did not meet the target accuracy of 75%, several optimization strategies were employed, including feature adjustment and hyperparameter tuning.

 ### Recommendations